mnot/I-D/httpbis-alt-svc/draft.md

 * ALPN strings: all of the ALPN strings in this document are fictional; they need to be updated based upon that specification's progress (and the registry, eventually).

+* Advice for setting headers: guidelines for servers that use the Alt-Svc header field.